SWACO Board Names New Executive Director

 Are you looking for a different type of field trip that students are sure to remember and learn valuable environmental and ecological lessons from?
 Come and tour the landfill.
 Learn more here

-Download Classroom Activites:
+Download Classroom Resources:

-Activities focus on solid waste reduction and resource conservation.
+Activities, lessons, and fact sheets focus on solid waste reduction and resource conservation.
 Learn more here.

-Teacher Assistance and Resources:
+Teacher Workshops and Resources:

 to play games and download a cartoon.